rimarque/CPP-Modules/README.md

 In my code, I removed 1 from the selected indexes because in c++ indexes start at 0 instead of 1.

-We know the first number of pend is smaller then the first number of S (p1 < s1), so the first step is to insert p1 in the begining of S
+We know the first number of pend is smaller then the first number of S (p1 < s1), so the first step is to insert p1 in the begining of S.

 Going forward, there is a specific order in which we insert the numbers from the pend sequence into S. The goal of this insertion order is to insert the number into a sequence with size (2^x) - 1 (insertion area):